 If you have any questions concerning whether a business or customer is located in a Special Jurisdiction set forth above, please contact the department at 1-800-829-9188.

-For information on tax rates and reporting of taxes for Special Jurisdictions and Indian country not included in agreements, review the Tribal Tax Fact by visiting https://dor.sd.gov and clicking on Publications and then Tax Facts.
+For information on tax rates and reporting of taxes for Special Jurisdictions and Indian country not included in agreements, review the Tribal Tax Fact.